http://pinterest.com/pin/204069426838137672/ |

 3.)
 Use variations in movement and voice for different characters.

 2.)
-Supervise one another in personal projects and in group scenes.
+Supervise one another in personal projects and in group scenes.1.)
+Visualize environments and create designs to communicate locale and mood.

 2.)
 Collaborate to create playing spaces for classroom theatre.